Update February 2023: Branded Levitra has been discontinued by the manufacturer (Bayer).

-Drug manufacturer Bayer’s patent on Levitra is set to expire in October 2018, following in the footsteps of Pfizer’s Viagra and Lilly’s Cialis, whose patent expires in 2017.
+Drug manufacturer Bayer’s patent on Levitra expired 31 October 2018, following in the footsteps of Pfizer’s Viagra and Lilly’s Cialis, whose patents expired in 2013 and 2017 respectively.

 What is Levitra?

-Also known by the name of its active ingredient, vardenafil, Levitra offers help with sexual performance and improve sexual relationships affected by erectile dysfunction.
+Also known by the name of its active ingredient, vardenafil, Levitra offers help with sexual performance and improves sexual relationships affected by erectile dysfunction.

-Levitra’s molecular makeup differs slightly from sildenafil (Viagra) and tadalafil (Cialis), and it falls between the two in terms of duration.
-Viagra lasts for up to 4 hours, while Levitra can last up to 12 hours.
+Levitra’s molecular makeup differs slightly from sildenafil (Viagra) and tadalafil (Cialis).
+Viagra lasts for up to 4 hours, while Levitra lasts 4-5 hours.
 Meanwhile, Cialis is known as the weekend pill, and has a duration of up to 36 hours.

 Erections will not be continuous while a medicine is effective, but will develop with arousal during that time.
 Since they work over a longer time period than Viagra, both Levitra and Cialis can help retain a level of sexual spontaneity in the relationship.